-Septic systems are designed to treat harmful sewage pathogens in the ground which protects your family and pets.
-However, if not properly maintained, septic systems can lead to untreated sewage leaking into both your yard and groundwater.
-This can:
+Septic systems are designed to keep harmful sewage pathogens in the ground, protecting your family, pets and visitors.
+However, if not properly maintained, septic systems can lead to untreated sewage leaking into your yard and surface and groundwater, which can:

-Pollute nearby lakes and streams with phosphorus that promotes algae growth
+- Leach pollution and bacteria into nearby lakes or streams, including phosphorus that promotes algae growth

 Step 1.
 Look Up Your Septic System Type and Records

 You can find the type of your septic system and its location by finding your system's "As-Built Drawing" on the Snohomish County Health Department website in their Online RME database.

 - Learn how to look up your septic system As-Built by watching this video or viewing this instruction sheet.